cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 -   `action`: Mapping of properties- `space`: The protobuf message type that represents all the possible actions that this actor class can perform (its action space)
 -   `observation`: Mapping of properties
     -   `space`: The protobuf message type that represents a snapshot of the data that this actor class has access to (its observation space)
-    -   `delta`: (optional) The protobuf message type that represents the difference between two observation spaces (snapshots)
-    -   `delta_apply_fn`: (optional) Mapping for a function to combine an observation space and a delta, into a new observation space: _fn(observation, delta) -> observation_.
-Only one of the following can be defined
-        -   `python`: The function defined in python
-        -   `javascript`: The function defined in Javascript
 -   `config_type`: (optional) Defines the protobuf message type used to configure this actor class

 Each actor class should define both an observation and action space as protobuf message types.